xaviercamelio/jollymec_ha/custom_components/jollymec/readme.md

 # About
 This project was create to integrate the control of the jollymec pellet in Home Assistant and be included into automation for example.
+It is not a thermostat, just control.
+The thermostat is realized between the remote and the stove.

 # How to install
 You have to add this repository in HACS.